SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/msg_vpn_queue_template.md

 "modify-topic" - Consume messages or modify the topic/selector.
 "delete" - Consume messages, modify the topic/selector or delete the Client created endpoint altogether.
 </pre>
-- `queue_name_filter` (String) A wildcardable pattern used to determine which Queues use settings from this Template.
-Two different wildcards are supported: * and >.
+- `queue_name_filter` (String) A pattern used to determine which Queues use settings from this Template.
+Two different wildcards can be used in the pattern: * and >.
 Similar to topic filters or subscription patterns, a > matches anything (but only when used at the end), and a * matches zero or more characters but never a slash (/).
 A > is only a wildcard when used at the end, after a /.
 A * is only allowed at the end, after a slash (/).
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 - `redelivery_delay_enabled` (Boolean) Enable or disable a message redelivery delay.
 When false, messages are redelivered as soon as possible.
 When true, messages are redelivered according to the initial, max and multiplier.
 This should only be enabled when redelivery is enabled.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
-Available since 2.33.
+Available since SEMP API version 2.33.
 - `redelivery_delay_initial_interval` (Number) The delay to be used between the first 2 redelivery attempts.
 This value is in milliseconds.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `1000`.
-Available since 2.33.
+Available since SEMP API version 2.33.
 - `redelivery_delay_max_interval` (Number) The maximum delay to be used between any 2 redelivery attempts.
 This value is in milliseconds.
 Due to technical limitations, some redelivery attempt delays may slightly exceed this value.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `64000`.
-Available since 2.33.
+Available since SEMP API version 2.33.
 - `redelivery_delay_multiplier` (Number) The amount each delay interval is multiplied by after each failed delivery attempt.
 This number is in a fixed-point decimal format in which you must divide by 100 to get the floating point value.
 For example, a value of 125 would cause the delay to be multiplied by 1.25.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `200`.
-Available since 2.33.
+Available since SEMP API version 2.33.
 - `redelivery_enabled` (Boolean) Enable or disable message redelivery.
 When enabled, the number of redelivery attempts is controlled by max_redelivery_count.
 When disabled, the message will never be delivered from the queue more than once.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `true`.
-Available since 2.18.
+Available since SEMP API version 2.18.
 - `reject_low_priority_msg_enabled` (Boolean) Enable or disable the checking of low priority messages against the `reject_low_priority_msg_limit`.
 This may only be enabled if `reject_msg_to_sender_on_discard_behavior` does not have a value of `"never"`.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `reject_low_priority_msg_limit` (Number) The number of messages of any priority above which low priority messages are not admitted but higher priority messages are allowed.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
-- `reject_msg_to_sender_on_discard_behavior` (String) Determines when to return negative acknowledgements (NACKs) to sending clients on message discards.
+- `reject_msg_to_sender_on_discard_behavior` (String) Determines when to return negative acknowledgments (NACKs) to sending clients on message discards.
 Note that NACKs prevent the message from being delivered to any destination and Transacted Session commits to fail.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as reject_low_priority_msg_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"when-queue-enabled"`.
 The allowed values and their meaning are:

 <pre>
-"always" - Always return a negative acknowledgment (NACK) to the sending client on message discard.
-"when-queue-enabled" - Only return a negative acknowledgment (NACK) to the sending client on message discard when the Queue is enabled.
-"never" - Never return a negative acknowledgment (NACK) to the sending client on message discard.
+"never" - Silently discard messages.
+"when-queue-enabled" - NACK each message discard back to the client, except messages that are discarded because an endpoint is administratively disabled.
+"always" - NACK each message discard back to the client, including messages that are discarded because an endpoint is administratively disabled.
 </pre>
 - `respect_msg_priority_enabled` (Boolean) Enable or disable the respecting of message priority.
 When enabled, messages are delivered in priority order, from 9 (highest) to 0 (lowest).
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `respect_ttl_enabled` (Boolean) Enable or disable the respecting of the time-to-live (TTL) for messages.
 When enabled, expired messages are discarded or moved to the DMQ.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.

+### Read-Only

+- `id` (String) Identifier attribute, for internal use only.

 <a id="nestedatt--event_bind_count_threshold"></a>
 ### Nested Schema for `event_bind_count_threshold`